When you parse JSON, you convert a string containing a JSON document into a structured data object that you can operate on. Learn how this works.

 const { data } = await axios.get<GetUsersResponse>(url)

-In short, most likely, a the library that use use to fetch data will handle the parsing for you.
+In short, most likely, the library that you use to fetch data will handle the parsing for you.

 Is it difficult to parse JSON?